-Associate's Degree - award that normally requires at least 60 semester credit hours or the equivalent.
+Associate's Degree - award that normally requires at least 2 but less than 4 years of full-time equivalent college work based on at least 60 credit hours. (combination of IPEDS and SACSCOC)

 Bachelor's Degree - award that normally requires at least 120 semester credit hours or the equivalent.
-This includes all bachelor's degrees conferred in a five-year cooperative (work-study) program and degrees in which the normal four years of work are completed in three years.
+This includes all bachelor's degrees conferred in a five-year cooperative (workstudy) program and degrees in which the normal four years of work are completed in three years. (combination of IPEDS and SACSCOC)